-- February 1 through March 31 to be considered for funding - Notification of award will be made to recipients at least 30 days prior to funding - commencement.
-It is expected that programs will be fully operational within 30 days of subcontract execution.
+- Annually, from February 1 through March 31 (must be postmarked by March 31) - Notification of award will be made to recipients at least 30 days prior to funding commencement. - It is expected that programs will be fully operational within 30 days of subcontract execution.